By Gayle Vehar on | No Comments

 The simple answer is “No!”
 Cameras are not smart enough to take great pictures all on their own ALL the time.

-The truth is that your camera and all those high-tech formulas that make up your camera can get tricked really easily.
-Your camera doesn’t have a brain.
-It doesn’t know what to exposure for unless you tell it.
+The truth is that your camera and all those high-tech formulas used by your camera can get tricked VERY easily.
+Your camera does not have a brain and does not know what to expose for unless you tell it.

-I am not saying that there isn’t a place for some of the other shooting modes on your camera dial.
-What I am saying is that in order to get the best possible result, you need to know how your camera works and be IN CONTROL of what it is doing when you are taking photographs.
+I am not saying there isn’t a place for some of the other shooting modes and camera settings.
+I AM saying that in order to get the BEST POSSIBLE PHOTOS, you will need to know how your manual camera settings work and be IN CONTROL of what those settings are doing when you are taking photographs.

-My goal for this series of posts is to help you take matters into your own hands and better control that beautiful piece of equipment you spent lots of money on!!
+My goal for this series of mastering Manual Mode posts is to help you take matters into your own hands and teach you HOW TO BETTER CONTROL that beautiful piece of equipment you spent lots of money on!!

 Until the next post, I am giving you a list of buttons to locate on your camera.
 They are listed below with photos to help you find them.

-Exposure Dial: This is how you will turn on Manual Mode so we need to know where this is.
-The "M" stands for Manual!
+The Exposure Dial is what you use to turn on your camera's Manual Mode, so you need to know where this is.
+The "M" on the dial stands for Manual Mode!

-I hope this series has helped you Master Shooting in Manual Mode.
-If you’ve missed any of the posts in the series, you can go back and read/review them at any time by following these links!
+Make sure to read the rest of our series to help you Master Manual Mode.
+If you’ve missed any of these posts, you can read/review them anytime by clicking these links!